-C. Along with some of the other officials involved, Mr. Bhandari appealed against this decision to the Regional Board of Inquiry and appeal in New Delhi.
+C. Along with some of the other officials involved, Mr. Sethi appealed against this decision to the Regional Board of Inquiry and Appeal in New Delhi.
 The Board heard witnesses and examined several pieces of evidence, including some confidential documents withheld from the complainant.
-In a detailed report to the Regional Director it recommended the dismissal of Mr. Bhandari's appeal.
-It stated that, according to the testimony which it had heard, and of which it had no reason to doubt the good faith, the complainant had not been detained against his will or forced by duress or threat to sign the incriminating statement.
-The Board therefore recommended the Regional Director to confirm the decision of dismissal.
-On 30 June 1970 the Regional Director sent an excerpt from this report to the complainant and stated that he accepted the recommendation that the appeal should be dismissed.
+In a detailed report to the Regional

+Director it recommended the dismissal of Mr. Sethi's appeal.
+It rejected his allegations of pressure, coercion and unlawful confinement and held that the overwhelming evidence contained in the statements of Mr. Bhandari and Mr. Sood had compelled him to confess to the truth on 17 December.
+In particular, the Board found that, since the questioning had taken place on the premises of the Regional Office and during working hours, insults, abuse and the forced confinement of anyone could not possibly have escaped notice in the office.
+Yet no one had corroborated the allegations.
+The Board nevertheless acknowledged some doubt as to the extent of the complainant's connection with the smuggling.
+Since he despatched the mail he might have been subjected to pressure by higher-ranking officials.
+Moreover, the sum paid him for each envelope was extremely small.
+The Board accordingly recommended the Regional Director to reject Mr. Sethi's request for reinstatement but to take account of his state of health and of the considerations mentioned above in computing his pension and other entitlements.
+On 30 June 1970 the Regional Director sent him an excerpt from the report and stated that he accepted its recommendation to dismiss the appeal.
 The headquarters Board of Inquiry and Appeal, to which the complainant then appealed, unanimously recommended the Director-General to confirm the Regional Director's decision, but suggested that for humanitarian reasons account should be taken of the consequences of the complainant's dismissal for his family.
-The Director-General informed Mr. Bhandari on 18 December 1969 that he accepted the recommendation of the headquarters Board and that account had been taken of its suggestion in that the complainant's pension rights had been computed as if his employment had been terminated for reasons other than serious misconduct.
+On 31 December 1969 the Director-General informed Mr. Sethi that he accepted the recommendation of the headquarters Board and that account had been taken of its suggestion in that the complainant's pension rights had been computed as if his employment had been terminated for reasons other than serious misconduct.